 24. What are template tags?

-Template tags are WordPress functions used in theme files to display or retrieve dynamic information.
-Examples include the_title(), the_content(), the_permalink(), get_header(), and bloginfo().
-Understanding when functions echo output versus return it (the_ vs get_) shows attention to detail.
+Template tags are WordPress functions used in theme files to display or retrieve dynamic information, including functions like the_title(), the_content(), get_header() and bloginfo().
+Understanding when functions echo output instead of returning it (the_ vs get_) shows attention to detail and shows your ability for careful consideration of every detail.

 25. How do you add custom fonts to WordPress?